-What is meant by Euthanasia?
+What is meant by assisted suicide and euthanasia?

 What does the law in the UK say?

-Active and Passive Euthanasia
+Active and passive euthanasia

 What is the difference between active and passive euthanasia?